Census Dots

 Multiracial

-Of the 180 places in Vermont, West Charlotte is the 150th most populous.
+West Charlotte is ranked the 130th most populous place in Vermont, out of 180 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+West Charlotte was ranked the 150th most populous place in the 2020 Census.

 West Charlotte's White Population